Gallup Poll: Abortion Now Ranks as No. 1 Reason to Protest in America

-Beyond abortion, other issues that inspire protestors are law enforcement or Black Lives Matter (22%), women's rights (19%), civil or equal rights (11%), and government or political issues (10%).
+Beyond abortion, other issues that inspire protesters are law enforcement or Black Lives Matter (22%), women's rights (19%), civil or equal rights (11%), and government or political issues (10%).

 Immigration barely resisters as an issue to protest this year, according to Gallup, and gun control is currently mentioned by 8% of U.S. adults.